Watching Off-Center:

 I haven't mentioned here the joys of appreciating the Firefly spectrum, the music, the social milieu — See the essays in Jane Espenson's fine anthology, Finding Serenity: Anti-Heroes, Lost Shepherds and Space Hookers in Joss Whedon's Firefly.

 Clearly watching off-center is not for the first time we see a television show or movie.
 If the pace is fast, you won't have time, nor want to.
 Even on re-viewings, it's not easy.
-Successful directing certainly guides you to concentrate on the main sequence and its current focus.
+Successful directing certainly guides you to concentrate on the stellar main sequence and its current focus.

 Watching off-center works better on a big theater screen, but repeated DVD viewings can give you ease and incentive to study the corners.
 With the DVD, you can even back up to verify odd and interesting points.
 But again, not the first time nor perhaps even the second.